WarrenWeckesser/ufunclab/README.md

 `(m,6),(n),(m,2)->(n),(m,2)`.
 This function has the same inputs and performs the same calculation as `sosfilter_ic`, but it assumes that the array inputs are all C-contiguous.
-It does not verify this; if an array input is *not* C-contiguous, the resuls will be incorrect, and the program might crash.
+It does not verify this; if an array input is *not* C-contiguous, the results will be incorrect, and the program might crash.

 ### `gendot`